Faculty and Staff

 Dympna Gallagher, Ed.D.

-Dr. Gallagher is an Associate Professor of Nutritional Medicine, and is Director of the Human Body Composition Core Laboratory of the New York Obesity & Nutrition Research Center, whose research focuses on energetics and body composition, and the effects of body weight and body composition on health risk throughout the life cycle.
+Dr. Gallagher is Professor of Nutritional Medicine at Columbia University Medical Center, and Director of the Human Body Composition Core Laboratory of the New York Obesity Nutrition Research Center.
+Her research focuses on energetics and body composition, and the effects of body weight and body composition on health risk throughout the life cycle.
 Dr. Gallagher's scientific interests fall into the following categories: (a) resting energy expenditure at the organ/tissue level; (b) the composition of weight change in elderly, during growth and development (beginning at birth), and during intentional weight loss (lifestyle intervention and bariatric surgery induced); (c) the understanding of race differences in body composition; and d) the validation of new body composition measurement instrumentation/techniques.

 For a complete list of publications click here - Pubmed